-There was a time were news about a movie or a series was published only on hard copy newspapers?
+There was a time were news about a movie or a series was published only in hard-copy newspapers.
 Remember those?

 You received it every morning in your mailbox at home or you had to go out to buy it.
 Today that information comes to you almost immediately through social media platforms.
 We don’t have to wait until the following morning anymore to know if a trailer dropped or if there is a new series coming up.
 Unfortunately, we just don’t know whether it’s true or fake news.

 Social media became the most effective news publishing platform.
 It also became the platform where everyone can share their views and opinions.
 In the beginning, everyone shared their own reviews about a movie or a series episode or shared their favorites.
 There was a desire to share with others.
 This sharing brought some issues with it.
 On one hand, it is nice to share your opinion on a certain movie but on the other hand, not everyone online has seen that movie yet.
 The solution someone came up with is to add a spoiler warning at the beginning of the post or article.
 But does it really work?